This English unit addresses the common elements of poetry and explores how these may be applied to shape poems, limericks, odes and simple ballads.

 This unit plan includes the following resources:

-- Elements of Poetry PowerPoint – Grade 5 and Grade 6
+- Elements of Poetry PowerPoint – Year 5 and Year 6

 - The Poet’s Lament – Comprehension